RmbRT/xforce-webx/README.md

 	> While the extension is not yet officially listed at Mozilla, the extension has to be added manually.
 This is done by cloning the repository and visiting the `about:debugging` URL in Firefox.
 Then, after clicking on `Load Temporary Add-on`, one has to navigate into the `xforce-webx/src/` folder and select `manifest.js`.

-0. Visit the options page (in `about:addons`) and enter an IBM API key into the form.
+0. Visit the options page (in `about:addons`, under the extension Tab) and enter an IBM API key into the form.
 Other options can be customised to one's liking and then the `Save changes` button has to be pressed.
 The detailed descriptions for all options are on the options page.

 # User guide
 ## Using the pop-up